tarunsachdeva/blog/_posts/2018-09-26-failing-at-new-habits.markdown

 draft: false
 ---

 A few months ago, in an effort to get back into building things, I committed to writing _some_ code everyday.
 Last month, I chose to [build a writing habit]({{ site.baseurl }}{% post_url 2018-08-27-starting-a-new-habit %}).

-I successfully built both habits into my day.
+I somehow managed to build both habits into my day, often doing them together in the form of this blog.

 Based on these results, I became optimistic about my ability to build habits.
 In weekly planning, I became intentional about which habits I'm choosing to start, edit or remove.
 In the last few weeks, I tried to build in more habits into my days and weeks.
 I've attempted to track what I eat and drink, read before I go to sleep, meditate in the mornings, and start a bodyweight workout routine.